-Type of resource Requirement Criteria Student: staff ratio 17:1 Net ratio including both full time and part time hourly paid staff Minimum number of GOC 4 full time One of whom must be a senior appointment registered Optometrists posts (preferably professorial level) and hold a leadership position within the programme Proportion of staff who are At least 50% Proportion of full-time equivalent clinically clinically qualified and of total registered, optometry staff to the total number of professionally registered. academic staff allocated to the optometry programme.
+Type of resource Requirement Criteria Student: staff ratio 17:1 Net ratio including both full time and part time hourly paid staff Minimum number of GOC registered Optometrists 4 full time posts One of whom must be a senior appointment (preferably professorial level) and hold a leadership position within the programme Proportion of staff who are clinically qualified and professionally registered.
+At least 50% of total Proportion of full-time equivalent clinically registered, optometry staff to the total number of academic staff allocated to the optometry programme.
 This ratio can include Dispensing Opticians, Ophthalmologists and Orthoptists but it is expected that Optometrists will make up the majority.
-Part time hourly staff Maximum Permitted proportion of total hours of staff , 30% of total contact time that can be resourced from part- time hours budget.
+Part time hourly staff Maximum 30% of total Permitted proportion of total hours of staff contact time that can be resourced from part-time hours budget.
 Calculated across all years of the programme.
 Applies to both academic and clinical provision.
-Technical support At least 1 Where technical and support services are dedicated centrally resourced, at least one full time post technician must be dedicated to support optometry provision.
+Technical support At least 1 dedicated technician Where technical and support services are centrally resourced, at least one full time post must be dedicated to support optometry provision.
 This post holder must be suitably qualified and experienced to support the needs of an optometry programme.